 - The Link program connects families with resources and support during a difficult and financially depleting journey.

 - The Chemo Pal Mentor program gives kids a caring, trusted adult friend to look forward to during treatments.

-CCA also offers two resource directories—The Kids’ Cancer Pages and the Family Support Pages.
-Both contain many national and local resources to help support kids and families during their fight against pediatric illness.
+CCA also offers a resource directory—The Kids’ Cancer Pages, containing many national and local resources to help support kids and families during their fight against pediatric illness.

 Dear Cancer | Children’s Cancer Association – We Prescribe Joy